raw-lab/rhizosphere_hotspot/README.md

 Data

-The informatics point-of-contact for this project is Dr. Richard Allen White III.
+The informatics point-of-contact for this project is Dr. Richard Allen White III. <br>
-If you have any questions or feedback, please feel free to get in touch by email.
+If you have any questions or feedback, please feel free to get in touch by email. <br>
 Dr. Richard Allen White III - raw937@gmail.com or rwhit101@uncc.edu
 Or open an issue.